 4. Trigger Point

 For more acute injuries that a foam roller may not be able to target, look into trigger point therapy.
-During my first marathon training cycle, I developed achilles pain shin splints so painful that I would have to stop mid-run and hobble home nearly in tears.
-My local running store suggested I try trigger point, focusing on my soleus muscle.
-I now use the kit before every run, and I’ve had no further issues with my Achilles or shins.
+During my first marathon training cycle, I developed Achilles pain and shin splints that were so painful that I would have to stop mid-run and hobble home nearly in tears.
+My local running store suggested I try a Trigger Point massage ball, focusing on my soleus muscle.

 5. Proper Recovery

 Within 30 minutes of completing your run, aim to eat a 4:1 carb to protein ratio meal.
-This specific ratio will help maximize immune function, restore energy, and start to rebuild the muscles you tore down during your run.
+This specific ratio has been shown to maximize immune function, restore energy, and rebuild the muscles you tore down during your run.
+After 30 minutes, the repair process is slower.

 6. Fuel Right